Due to Covid 19 Restrictions future events are on hold until health & safety allows

 So often, the weekly yoga class is a rushed hour, squeezed in between work and family commitments.
-Amity Yoga Holistic and Wellbeing Retreat Days give you the chance to take more time once a month/fortnightly to develop your yoga practice in a friendly and supportive atmosphere.
+Amity Yoga Holistic and Wellbeing Retreat Days give you the chance to take more time once to develop your yoga practice in a friendly and supportive atmosphere.

 Yoga is adaptable, and you only need to work at a level that feels right for you.
 Hatha yoga uses asanas, meditation, relaxation and pranayama breathing practices to increase flexibility and strength, improve concentration and reduce stress.

-We have a wide range of ability and age within the group, so why not come and see what Amity Yoga has for you?
+We have a wide range of ability and age within the group, so why not come and see what Amity Yoga Retreats has for you?

-Wendy Moran is a British Wheel of Yoga teacher, who trained in Hatha yoga under Sarah Beck.
+Wendy Moran is a British Wheel of Yoga teacher, who trained in Hatha Yoga under Sarah Beck.
 She began to practice yoga aged 14, inspired by her mum.
 The classic yoga book, Yoga for Health by Richard Hittleman, was her first guide, introducing her to all aspects of yoga, including the asanas (yoga poses), breathing and the Yoga for Health diet.

 “The ‘Yoga for Health’ lifetime plan of practice was my daily routine.
 It helped me through many challenging times, and is still my foundation for practice.”